 The Kermit Chair Cupholder takes up very little room when not in use.

-The Kermit Chair Cupholder will fit into the same nylon carry bag with your Kermit Chair.
+The Kermit Chair Cupholder will fit into the same nylon carry bag with your Kermit Chair so that the two do not become separated.

 The same holds true for the stocking of nice firearms.
 This Krieghoff K-80 double and Benelli M1 Super 90 self-loading repeater are contrasts in style.
 The double's operating principles go back centuries while the Super 90's inertia-locking method of operation is only a few decades old.
 However, both weapons are stocked with walnut.
 While synthetic stocks are undeniably more weather-resistant, not subject to ambient moisture and thermal deformation, and cheaper to produce, they look cheap and detract from the appeal of these fine weapons.
 Thus, both weapon types, both old and new, are stocked in walnut to enhance their beauty and appeal to their owner.
 Synthetic stocks on these weapons would rob them of their personality, individuality (no two pieces of wood are identical), and charm.